 As I’ve already discussed, I don’t see a reverse mortgage as risky.
 However, that doesn’t mean it’s always the right fit.
 The following are some situations where a reverse mortgage may not make sense:

 - You desire to pass the maximum equity possible to your heirs.
-The reverse mortgage is designed to convert equity into cash.
-If your goals is to leave the most equity you can to your heirs, it’s obviously not a good fit for you.
+Remember, the point of a reverse mortgage is to convert equity into cash.
+If you want to leave the most equity possible to your heirs, then it’s probably a poor fit.

 - You know you’ll need your equity in the future.
 If you know you’ll need your equity in the future to move into a nursing or senior-living facility, a reverse mortgage may not make sense.
 Remember, the purpose of a reverse mortgage is to convert equity into cash.
 This means that the reverse mortgage gradually reduces your equity position in your home over time.